-What are Production Linked Incentive Schemes and How Will They Build Up India’s Manufacturing Capacity?
+What are Production-Linked Incentive Schemes and How Will They Improve India’s Manufacturing Capacity?

-As of writing this article, the PLI schemes cover 13 sectors like pharmaceuticals, mobile phones, specialty steel, auto components, technical textiles, etc., with a total budgeted outlay of INR 1970 billion (US$26.48 billion).
+As of November 2021, the PLI schemes covered 13 sectors with a total budgeted outlay of INR 1970 billion (US$26.48 billion).
 Each PLI scheme is applicable for a four to six-year duration period, depending on the sector.
+The table below lists the sectors that will benefit from the PLI scheme.
+They include sunrise sectors, labor-intensive sectors, and those industries where India wants to develop links to the global value chain.

-Through their implementation, it is hoped that economies of scale are created so that domestic manufacturing becomes competitive.
+Through their implementation, it is hoped that economies of scale are created so that domestic manufacturing becomes competitive in India.
 The resultant benefits include job creation, export capabilities, and lessening the import dependency – particularly in critical sectors and high-tech goods.

 It is envisaged that India’s total industrial production will increase by over US$520 billion during the period covering PLI policy implementation.
 Additionally, the government is also working on reducing compliance burden, improving the ease of doing business, creating multi-modal infrastructure to reduce logistics costs, and constructing district-level export hubs (see PDF from the Ministry of Commerce).